Build & Release (CI)

 GoReleaser facilitates the creation of a Scoop app for mesheryctl.
 The scoop-bucket repository is the location of Layer5’s Scoop bucket.

-We follow the commonly used semantic versioning for Meshery, Meshery Adapter and Performance Benchmark Specification releases.
+Meshery and its components follow the commonly used, semantic versioning for its release numbering scheme.
 Given a version number MAJOR.MINOR.PATCH.BUILD, increment the:

 - MAJOR version - major changes with rare potential for incompatible API changes.